School Opens on Monday 6th September 2021

 Learning this Term.

-A full curriculum delivery is planned that will span for around 5 weeks, the Easter break has been adapted to allow for maximum learning time
+A full curriculum delivery is planned that will span for around 7 weeks.

 Parents, carers, and guardians can take a look at the learning overviews for this term via this link: What are we learning?